 Commercial Driveway Alterations or Approaches may required a site plan amendment.
 Please contact: firstname.lastname@example.org for more info regarding Commercial Driveway Approaches.

 Please apply online for a driveway permit at www.mgoconnect.org with the following information merged into a single PDF file:

 - A plot plan complete with all structures, building lines, and public utility (PUE) and drainage easements (DE) shown

 - An indication on the plot plan of what the proposed changes or additions are

 - A drawing or “detail” of steel reinforcement

 Once the application and all required documentation is accepted, the City Engineer will review the proposed driveway.
-Please allow up to ten business days for review.
+Please allow up to ten to fifteen business days for review.

 The following inspections must be performed:

 - Pre-pour Inspection – This inspection must be done before concrete is poured at the site, to ensure all Approach Construction Requirements are met.